jackmorrison12/personal-site/content/notes/cloud-computing.md

 The cloud vendor provides set-up, capacity planning and server management

-The app is decouples from where it is executed
+The app is decoupled from where it is executed

 ### Software-as-a-Service (SaaS)